 *Subject to terms and conditions of policy

 Additionally, if they are in fact responsible for loss, a carrier’s or warehouse operator’s liability for lost or damaged cargo may be limited based on the documentation they’ve issued.
 The amount recoverable is usually much less than the actual claim amount.
+That is why it’s always beneficial to carry your own cargo insurance.
 Here’s a real-life example of limits of liability impacting recovery:

 An air shipment of 8 pallets of pharmaceuticals valued at $1.39M suffered a total loss due to an unforeseen temperature increase.
 The cargo owner sued the air carrier and won, but they were only awarded $60,000.
 This is the legal liability of the air carrier based on the contract of carriage terms.
 The terms were the standard recovery amount of 22 SDUs or $29.00 per kg based on the Montreal Convention air carrier limitation valuation.
 If the cargo owner had obtained cargo insurance on the shipment, it would have paid at the full value of the goods.

 Why LSPs Offer Cargo Insurance to their Clients